The best pavilions are built on an idea.

 Speak COBOL with confidence.

-Micro Focus: Internal communications.
+Micro Focus: Integrated communications.

 In a fast changing digital landscape, Micro Focus wanted to maintain relevance and appeal amongst senior executives in Fortune 500 companies by reminding them that COBOL remains the world’s number One programming language and that Micro Focus is the leader in COBOL.
 A big simple idea was needed to rally staff internally and engage clients externally in harmonious and united action.